dsa-ntc/midmissouridsa-ntc.github.io/chapter_readme.md

 # README for Chapters

-This document intends to give instructions on how to do anything you want to do with your site.
+This document serves to both tell you about your new site and give you instructions on how to do anything you want to do with your site.
 All these instructions assume you have the Github repository open in a browser tab: [your chapter's repository](https://github.com/dsa-ntc/midmissouridsa-ntc.github.io).

-If instructions are missing for something you want to do, please reach out to the NTC for help.
+If instructions are missing for something you want to do or if you have a question that this page doesn't answer, please reach out to the NTC for help.
+Doing so will allow us to add more information to this page, so other chapters can benefit.

-## Helpful resources
+## Site Features

+### RSS Feed

+In the footer at the bottom of every page there is a link to the site's RSS feed.
+This is updated automatically when you make a new blog post.
+Readers can subscribe to the RSS feed using an RSS reader, and be notified when you make a new post.

 ## Adding a New Post